Spot, Treat, and Prevent Canine Acral Lick Granuloma

 - 3Drug therapy.Dogs may also acquire obsessive-compulsive behavior.
 Discuss anti-anxiety or psychogenic drugs with your vet.

-- 4Laser surgery.In this procedure, the superficial layer of the lick granuloma is removed or vaporized.
+- 4Laser surgery.In this procedure, the superficial layer of the lick Granuloma is removed or vaporized.
 As the laser passes over the surface tissue of the skin, the nerves are sealed up.
 This stops any sensation that the dog may be feeling in that area.
-Bleeding during the procedure is very minimal so it is not a very dangerous operation.
+Bleeding during the procedure is very minimal so it is not a very dangerous procedure.